 Our advisory board currently has six members as follows: Dr. Gerald J. Yakatan, Dr. Lee S. Simon, Dr. Allan Green, Dr. Marc Hochberg, Dr. Roy Altman and Dr. Roland Moskowitz.
 Dr. Yakatan has served in both academic and industrial environments in connection with pharmaceutical product development efforts, and we believe that his experience with the drug development and FDA approval process for various notable drug products will be valuable for our business.
 Dr. Simon, who has served as a division director and on advisory committees for the FDA and as a funded investigator and a member of the Steering Committee for the National Institutes of Health, brings important FDA expertise to the advisory board.
 Dr. Green is a physician, attorney, research scientist and inventor on several US patents and has significant operating and management experience with a number of biomedical companies, who we believe can provide invaluable advice to our management in the fields in which we operate.
 Dr. Altman has over 35 years of clinical experience in osteoarthritis and rheumatology and has been internationally recognized for his life work in the area of rheumatology and immunology.
 Dr. Hochberg serves in academic surroundings in connection with rheumatology and clinical immunology, where his research focuses on the clinical epidemiology of musculoskeletal diseases, particularly osteoarthritis and osteoporosis.
-Dr. Moskowitz has over 30 years of experience, where he has conducted extensive research in the pathophysiology and genetics of osteoarthritis.
-We believe that the experience and know-how of Dr. Altman, Dr. Moskowitz, and Dr. Hochberg, particularly in the areas of rheumatology and osteoarthritis, will provide our management with vital knowledge in order to serve our needs in those clinical areas.
+Dr. Moskowitz, and Dr. Hochberg, particularly in the areas of rheumatology and osteoarthritis, will provide our management with vital knowledge in order to serve our needs in those clinical areas.
 We have also entered into consulting agreements with the members of our advisory board.
-On August 28, 2012, we entered into an independent contractor services agreement with SDG, LLC ("SDG"), of which Dr. Simon and Dr. Green are pr
+On August 28, 2012, we entered into an independent contractor services agreement with SDG, LLC ("SDG"), of which Dr. Simon and Dr. Green are principals, pursuant to which each of Dr. Yakatan, Dr. Moskowitz, Dr. Hochberg and Dr. Altman, pursuant to which each of Dr. Vakatan, Dr. Moskowitz, Dr. Hochberg and Dr. Altman, pursuant to which each has